Japan's coronavirus vaccine booking system crashes

 Japan has only inoculated 2.8% of its population, the lowest rate among wealthy countries despite an ambitious government target of giving shots to its 36 million elderly people by July, when the Olympics Games are due to open in Tokyo.

+But according to government projections, about 86% of Japan’s 1,741 cities and towns would meet that goal.

+Health Minister Norihisa Tamura said to meet the target, about 1 million shots a day had to be delivered, about three times the current pace.

-The campaign was initially slow because of tight supplies of imported doses of Pfizer Inc's (PFE.N) vaccine but has since been plagued by a shortage of manpower and other logistical snags. read more
+Japan’s inoculation campaign was initially slow because of tight supplies of imported doses of Pfizer Inc’s vaccine but has since been plagued by a shortage of manpower and other logistical snags.

 Taro Kono, the minister in charge of vaccines, has urged the public to be patient and to take steps to streamline the booking process.